Tetromino: Fixed tetrominoes

-The fixed tetrominoes allow only translation, not rotation or reflection.
+The fixed tetrominoes allow only translation, not rotation nor reflection.
 There are two distinct fixed I-tetrominoes, four J, four L, one O, two S, four T, and two Z, for a total of 19 fixed tetrominoes.

 Tiling a rectangle

 Filling a rectangle with one set of tetrominoes

 A single set of free tetrominoes or one-sided tetrominoes cannot fit in a rectangle.
 This can be shown with a proof similar to the mutilated chessboard argument.
 A 5×4 rectangle with a checkerboard pattern has 20 squares, containing 10 light squares and 10 dark squares, but a complete set of free tetrominoes has either 11 dark squares and 9 light squares, or 11 light squares and 9 dark squares.
 This is due to the T tetromino having either 3 dark squares and one light square, or 3 light squares and one dark square, while all other tetrominoes each have 2 dark squares and 2 light squares.
 Similarly, a 7×4 rectangle has 28 squares, containing 14 squares of each shade, but the set of one-sided tetrominoes has either 15 dark squares and 13 light squares, or 15 light squares and 13 dark squares.
 By extension, any odd number of sets for either type cannot fit in a rectangle.
 Additionally, the 19 fixed tetrominoes cannot fit in a 4×19 rectangle.
 This was discovered by exhausting all possibilities in a computer search.

 The free tetrominoes (left side of line) have 11 dark squares and 9 light squares.

 The one-sided tetrominoes (all 7 shown above) have 15 dark squares and 13 light squares.

 A 5×4 board has 10 squares each color.

 A 7×4 board has 14 squares each color.